 However, it wasn’t always this way.
 A decade ago, the county’s high school graduation rate was an alarming 70%, meaning 1 in 3 children were not earning their diploma or an equivalent, such as a GED.
 County leaders were concerned, so they developed innovative solutions to “get kids across the finish line,” according to Superintendent Shawn Kimble.

 Superintendent Kimble underscored the county’s commitment to preventing children’s life challenges from triggering school dropouts.
 They embrace flexibility while working with students to complete the required credits.
 “As a district,” he says, “our main goal is to remove barriers for students to be successful.

 The Impact of COVID-19 on Learning Loss in America

 No one could have predicted the barrier that COVID-19 would present to students across America.
 Nearly 94% of America’s schools were forced to close their doors due to coronavirus concerns.
 With such an unprecedented number of school closures taking kids out of the classroom, some experts fear many may never return.
-Those living in poverty are even more at risk.
+Those children living in poverty are even more at risk of learning loss.